Trace distance ergodicity for quantum Markov semigroups: Introduction

 To the best of our knowledge, a decay to equilibrium for QMS based on a non-commutative version of coupling arguments has not been discussed in literature.

-The method based on functional inequalities can be directly extended to the non-commutative case.
+The methods based on functional inequalities can be directly extended to the non-commutative case.
 Indeed, in view of the quantum Pinsker inequality, see e.g.\ \cite[Thm.11.9.5]{wilde}, the exponential convergence in trace distance can be deduced by the exponential decay of the quantum relative entropy of $\rho P_t$ with respect to $\sigma$.
 This exponential decay of the quantum relative entropy is in fact equivalent to the validity of the modified log-Sobolev inequality.
-Sufficient criteria for the latter, inspired by the celebrated Bakry-\'Emery criterion, have been obtained in \cite{CM1,CM2,DR}.
+Sufficient criteria for the latter, along the same lines of the celebrated Bakry-\'Emery criterion \cite{BGL}, have been discussed in \cite{Br:Ga:Ju,CM1,CM2,DR,Li:Ju:La,Wi:Zh,Coreani}.

-The method based on spectral theory requires a detailed knowledge of the spectral decomposition of the generator of the semigroup, but, when such knowledge is available, it provides sharp bounds on the decay rate.
+The methods based on spectral theory require a detailed knowledge of the spectral decomposition of the generator of the semigroup, but, when such knowledge is available, they provide sharp bounds on the decay rate.
 In the present paper we deduce the exponential convergence to equilibrium in trace distance for QMS by spectral methods.
-More precisely, we introduce a non-commutative version of the so-called $\chi^2$-divergence and observe that it provides, as in the commutative case, an upper bound for the trace distance between states.
-In turn, the exponential decay of the $\chi^2$-divergence between $\rho P_t$ and $\sigma$ can be deduced from the spectral decomposition of the Lindblad generator $L$.
+More precisely, following \cite{TKRWV}, we introduce a non-commutative version of the $\chi^2$-divergence and observe that it provides, as in the commutative case, an upper bound for the trace distance between states.
+We then show that the exponential decay of the $\chi^2$-divergence between $\rho P_t$ and $\sigma$ can be deduced from the spectral decomposition of the Lindblad generator $L$.
 We emphasize that the eigenvectors of $L$ are normalized with respect to the GNS inner product, but the previous estimate requires a control on their operator norm.
-This is the non-commutative counterpart of an $L^\infty$-bound on the $L^2$-normalized eigenfunctions of the Markov generator.
-We also remark that, as in the commutative case, the quantum relative entropy of a state $\rho$ with respect to $\sigma$ is controlled by the $\chi^2$-divergence of $\rho$ with respect to $\sigma$, see e.g. \cite[Thm.
-8]{TKRWV}.
-Hence, this approach also yields the exponential decay of the quantum relative entropy of $\rho P_t$ with respect to the stationary state $\sigma$.
+This is the non-commutative counterpart of an $L^\infty$-bound on the $L^2$-normalized eigenfunctions of the Markov generator discussed in \cite[\S12.6]{Peres}.
+We also remark that, as in the commutative case, the quantum relative entropy of a state $\rho$ with respect to $\sigma$ is controlled by the $\chi^2$-divergence of $\rho$ with respect to $\sigma$, see e.g. \cite[Thm.8]{TKRWV}.
+Hence, this approach also yields the exponential decay of the quantum relative entropy of $\rho P_t$ with respect to the stationary state $\sigma$ with a quantitative decay rate.